tsloughter/rebar3.org/content/en/docs/configuration/config_script.md

 ---
-title: "Dynamic Configuration"
+title: "Config Scripts"
 excerpt: ""
-weight: 12
+weight: 10
 ---

 With `rebar.config` and `*.app.src` you can make use of dynamic configuration based on [file:script/2](http://www.erlang.org/doc/man/file.html#script-2).